Travel, experience, conserve with

 Accommodation: Palmarium Lodge, 2-nights

-Accommodation: Thermal Hotel, 3-nights
+Accommodation: Thermal Lodge, 3-nights

-9. Days 10-11 : Explore Ranomafana National Park
+7. Days 8-9 : Explore Ranomafana National Park

 Over the course of the next two days, we will explore Ranomafana National Park on walks during the day and in the evening to observe both the diurnal and nocturnal range of wildlife that can be seen here.
-There are 12 species of lemur that have been recorded and in particular Ranomafana is known for its bamboo lemurs: the Ranomafana subspecies of grey, golden and greater; however, the latter is becoming increasingly rare.
+There are 12 species of lemur that have been recorded and in particular Ranomafana is known for its bamboo lemurs: the grey, golden and greater; however, the latter is becoming increasingly rare.
 In addition, we may also encounter Milne-Edwards sifaka, black-and-white ruffed and red-bellied lemur.

 Ranomafana is also home to a brilliant diversity of birdlife with 110 species having been recorded in the park, of which 30 are endemic to this region of Madagascar.
 Notable highlights amongst these bird species are Henst's goshawk, rufous-headed ground roller and crested ibis.
 During our time in Ranomafana we hope to enjoy sightings of some of these lemur and bird species as well as the wealth of reptile and amphibians that can be found here too.

-10. Day 12: Drive to Isalo National Park via Anja Community Reserve
+8. Day 10: Drive to Isalo National Park via Anja Community Reserve

 This morning we depart Ranomafana and continue southward towards Isalo National Park stopping at Anja Community Reserve en route for a guided walk.
 This reserve was established in 2001 with the principal aim of preserving the local habitat and wildlife, but also to provide more employment opportunities and improve income for the local community.
 The reserve is a haven for wildlife, but importantly it has a strong population of charismatic ring-tailed lemurs believed to be more than 300 individuals.